plusoneee/me.leetcode/aws/ecr/README.md

 - Docker version >= 1.7

 ### Authentication to AWS
-- Access key and Srcret key could be found from the IAM on AWS.
+- Access key and Secret key could be found from the IAM on AWS.
 ```bash
 > aws configure
 ```